LaunchCodeEducation/lchs/src/chapters/local-dev/introduction.rst

 #.
 Open the *Start* menu by clicking on the Windows icon found in the lower
    left corner of the screen.
 #.
 From the list of items that pops up, select *Git Bash* to open the CLI.
 #.
-If the list is long, try typing “Git Bash” into Start menu search bar.
-This
+If the list is long, try typing “Git Bash” into the Start menu search bar.
-   narrows down the options displayed.
+   This narrows down the options displayed.

 .. admonition:: Tip